Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 <img src="/img/aws-create-an-account.jpg" alt="Create an account on AWS" />

 ### Install Qovery on AWS
 To deploy your apps on your AWS account, we'll use [Qovery][urls.qovery].
 Qovery is a Continuous Deployment platform that makes app deployment on AWS very simple (see "[What is Qovery][docs.getting-started.what-is-qovery]").
 The installation of Qovery on your AWS account takes approximately 30 minutes.
-Then you're ready to deploy your apps "a la" Heroku like.
+Then you're ready to deploy your apps "a la" Heroku-like.

 #### Get your AWS API keys